 Ann Haynes-Sutton is a conservation ecologist who has spent her working life in Jamaica.
 She is the senior author of “A photographic guide to the birds of Jamaica” published by Princeton University in 2009, and has been leading bird and natural history tours in Jamaica and other islands for many years.More > UPCOMING TOURS >

 Ann is the founder of Toronto’s famed ‘summer camp for intellectuals’, Toronto Pursuits.
-She also leads literary adventures around the world breathing life into literature and art, taking readers beyond the surface to understand both the people and the culture.More > UPCOMING TOURS >
+She also leads literary adventures around the world breathing life into literature and art, taking readers beyond the surface to understand both the people and the culture.More > NO UPCOMING TOURS AT THIS TIME.

 Anne Gorsuch is an historian of the Soviet Union, and former Department Head, in the UBC History Department.
 A frequent traveller to Russia, she has published on the history of youth in revolutionary Russia, international tourism in the Khrushchev era, and Cuban-Soviet relations in the 1960s.More > UPCOMING TOURS >

 Beverly Carr is an avid world traveler who has led journeys for Unitarian Universalists and their friends for 20 years.
 As a history and movie buff, she has spent a lot of time exploring England.
-She aims for this journey to be mindful, informative, and fun, while gaining insights to take back home.More > UPCOMING TOURS >
+She aims for this journey to be mindful, informative, and fun, while gaining insights to take back home.More > NO UPCOMING TOURS AT THIS TIME.

 Associate Professor Brian Cousens’ work in Carleton University’s Department of Earth Sciences focuses on igneous petrology and the origin of volcanic rocks in modern and ancient settings.
 He has travelled and researched extensively in Iceland.More > UPCOMING TOURS >